NOAH Compendium

 Interaction with other medicinal products and other forms of interaction

-In cats, pre-treatment with anti-inflammatory substances other than Metacam 2 mg/ml solution for injection for cats at a single dose of 0.2 mg/kg may result in additional or increased adverse effects and accordingly a treatment-free period with such veterinary medicinal products should be observed for at least 24 hours before commencement of treatment.
+In cats, pre-treatment with anti-inflammatory substances other than Metacam solution for injection at a single dose of 0.2 mg/kg may result in additional or increased adverse effects and accordingly a treatment-free period with such veterinary medicinal products should be observed for at least 24 hours before commencement of treatment.
 The treatment-free period, however, should take into account the pharmacological properties of the products used previously.

 Pharmaceutical precautions